mravendi/mravendi.github.io/_posts/tips_lr.md

 ```

 ### Learning Rates
-Learning rate is one of the most improtant hyper-parameters in ML experiments.
+The learning rate is one of the most important hyper-parameters in ML experiments.
 When we say hyper-parameter, that means you need to try to find its value by experimenting.
-If you are training a CNN model from scratch with the weights randomly initialized, you need a bigger learning rate (in the order of 1e-4) compared to when you are fine-tunning a model on a pre-trained model (in the order of 10e-6).
-In PyTorch it is easy to
+For instance, if you are training a CNN model from scratch with the weights randomly initialized, you need a bigger learning rate (in the order of 1e-4) compared to when you are fine-tuning a model on a pre-trained model (in the order of 10e-6).

-set or change the learning rate when defining the optimizer.
+Here is an example in PyTorch to set or change the learning rate:

 ```python
 from torch import optim